myrtje51/bi0inf0rmatics/README.md

 - aucroc.py     : This piece of code calculates the AUC and can make an ROC (optional).

 ### What does the diffusion_class code do?
-This is a classthat takes a list of genes and uses heat diffusion to predict drugs that are related to the genes.
+This is a class that takes a list of genes and uses heat diffusion to predict drugs that are related to the genes.
 A ranking of drugs will be returned based on the amount of heat that the drug ends up with.

 ### Other directories.
 The other two directories are test_codes and intervention-genes.
 Test_codes contain codes that were either used for the preprocessing of some datasets or for testing.
 Intervention-genes contains codes that were used to find the differentially expressed genes in different lifestyle intervention papers.